DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 Effects on game difficulty

 + the player is considered fugitive when in systems warring with their flag.
++ the player is refused docking in some stations when they have not the requisite visa or passport.
 + some new ways to spend money: passports, visas.

 ==============================